Heart (radio network): Criticisms

 In August 2010, listeners in Bedfordshire and Crawley, West Sussex, complained about the merger of Heart stations and called for a boycott of the station.

-There have been numerous criticisms made by listeners of the repetitive nature of Heart radio stations playlist in various outlets.
+Some listeners have complained about what they regard as the repetitive nature of Heart's playlist.
 A public complaint to the regulator Ofcom in 2012 that the "More Music Variety" slogan was materially misleading was not pursued as Ofcom deemed that it did not warrant further investigation.
 Ofcom stated that "We did not consider listeners were materially misled by this slogan."

 Further complaints were made to the station in 2019, largely regarding the merger of some Heart stations and the reduction in local programming, following the relaxation of local content guidelines by OFCOM.